jonnylee777/Optimal-ish-2048/experiment_results.md

 | Twice the training | 345,858 |
 | Blending multi-step returns | 222,296 |

-**The conclusion drawn at the time was wrong.** "Eight attempts all tied" was read as evidence that deeper search compensates for any weakness in the evaluation, so improving the evaluation was pointless.
+**The conclusion drawn at the time was wrong:** "Eight attempts all tied" was read as evidence that deeper search compensates for any weakness in the evaluation, so improving the evaluation was pointless.
 In fact the benchmark simply could not see effects that small.
 Re-measured properly in phase five,